-“I tell you, in just the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need for repentance.”
+“I tell you there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need for repentance.”
 Luke 15: 1-32.

-Throughout Luke’s gospel, we journey with Lord who is encountering people along his way, often sinners, outcasts, foreigners, women and children.
-And not only does he associate with them, he goes out of his way to welcome them in the spirit of friendship and reconciliation.
+Throughout Luke’s gospel, we journey with the Lord, who is encountering people along his way, often sinners, outcasts, foreigners, women, and children.
+And not only does he associate with them, but he also goes out of his way to welcome them in the spirit of friendship and reconciliation.
 Here we see evidence of a loving brother who embraces our losses and hurts.

 What does this gospel tell us?
 Go out to meet these challenges?

 True enough, but more than that.
-Not simply to restore or rebuild, rather re-imagine these losses with forgiveness, grace, tenderness and mercy.
+Not merely to restore or rebuild, instead re-imagine these losses with forgiveness, grace, tenderness, and mercy.

-So much of the intense emotion during this presidential election, and on this the fifteenth anniversary of 9/11 with the memorials that take place around our country, should be a reminder that “getting even” is not who we are as Christians, especially in a country where the diversity of religious belief and traditions is a foundation of our very national character.
+So much of the intense emotion wells up during this election and especially on the fifteenth anniversary of 9/11.
+With memorials that take place around our country, the very idea that “getting even” is not who we are as Christians, especially in a country where the diversity of religious beliefs and traditions is a foundation of our very national character.